-The objective of this study was to compare Landsat-5 with ResourceSat-1 and determine an intercalibration correction between these sensors for use in the event of a complete Landsat failure prior to a successful launch of Landsat-8 in 2012.
-Random point sampling across a heterogeneous semiarid landscape allowed for a full range of NDVI values to be used in the development of the intercalibration.
-In light of potential Landsat program data gaps and given the importance of NDVI in research and land management decisions, the techniques described herein provide a simple yet robust procedure for reliable intercalibration of NDVI between sensors.
+The main objective of this study was to compare Landsat-5 with ResourceSat-1 and determine an intercalibration correction between the sensors.
+Random point sampling of heterogeneous semiarid landscapes allowed for a full range of NDVI values to be used in the development of the intercalibration.
+In light of potential Landsat program data gaps and given the importance of NDVI in research and land management decisions, these techniques provide a simple but robust procedure for providing reliable intercalibration of NDVI from one sensor to the other.